Agentic AI, Self-Hosted

 No Third-Party Middleman

-The assistant runs in your InTouch server.
+The assistant runs in your InTouch AI server.
 Messages from Slack go from Slack straight to your server, not to a SaaS relay in between.
 The data path is one hop shorter than every "AI chatbot" product built on top of OpenAI.

 Auditable Reasoning